easazade/learn_docker/notes.md

 CMD: Specifies the default command to run when the container starts.
 Can be overridden by passing a command when running the container.
 ENTRYPOINT: Sets the executable that will run in the container.
 It works similarly to CMD but is not overridden as easily.
 Often used with CMD for flexibility.
 ENV: Sets environment variables in the container.
 Useful for configuration values that may be needed at runtime.
 EXPOSE: Declares the port(s) on which the container will listen for connections.
-This is more of a documentation hint than a rule, as it doesn’t actually expose the port to the host.
+This is more of a documentation hint than a rule, as it doesn't actually expose the port to the host.
 ADD: Copies files/directories from the host, similar to COPY, but also has additional features (like unpacking local .tar files).
 However, COPY is preferred for clarity.
 VOLUME: Creates a mount point with a specified path in the container and marks it as holding externally mounted volumes or persistent data.
 USER: Sets the user for subsequent instructions and for running the container.
 This can enhance security by not running containers as root.